gudicm/snippets/cooks/CSharp.md

 <details><summary>Tuple</summary>
 <p>

-    - used when you want to have oject that represents data structure but you dont want to defined type class or struct for it. e.g.
+    used when you want to have oBject that represents data structure but you dont want to defined type class or struct for it. e.g.
     Tuple<int, string, string> person =  new Tuple<int, string, string>(1,"Joe", "Doe");

     With static helper:
     var person = Tuple.Create(1, "Joe", "Doe");

 </p>
 </details>